 Research and Monitoring according to the vocational training act

 The Vocational Training Act regulates VET research, planning and statistics.
-The Federal Ministry for Education and Research (BMBF) has to submit a yearly report on vocational education and training to the federal government.
+The Federal Ministry of Education and Research (BMBF) has to submit a yearly report on vocational education and training to the Federal Government.
 The report monitors the developments in the dual apprenticeship system, identifies challenges and proposes solutions.

-Besides those institutes the BMBF also supports major VET research initiatives such as the initiative for VET research (Berufsbildungsforschungsinitiative, BBFI), the initiative for early identification of skills requirements (Früherkennung von Qualifikationserfordernissen, FreQuenz) or more recently technology-based assessment of skills and competencies in VET (Technologie-orientierte Kompetenzmessung in der Berufsbildung, ASCOT).
+Besides those institutes the BMBF also supports major VET research initiatives such as the initiative for VET research (Berufsbildungsforschungsinitiative, BBFI), technology-based assessment of skills and competencies in VET (Technologie-orientierte Kompetenzmessung in der Berufsbildung, ASCOT) or more recently the interactive labour market data portal (QuBe).

 Research at universities and research organisations